Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Thick Quantum Graphs and quasi- boundary conditions

 A consequence of Theorem~\ref{thm:sa_extensions_laplacian} is that, for functions in $H^2(\Omega)$, boundary conditions involving only the trace of the functions in the domain must be implemented through the equation $P\varphi=0$.
 Therefore, these conditions should fix the eigenspace associated with the eigenvalue $-1$ of the unitary $U$.

-A particular family of self-adjoint extensions preserving the topology of a Quantum Circuit, in the sense described previously, is what we call quasi-$\delta$ boundary conditions, which are a generalisation of the standard periodic boundary conditions (Kirchhoff vertex conditions in the case of Quantum Graphs).
-In the simplest case, i.e.\ a vertex connecting two edges, Kirchhoff boundary conditions consist on identifying the two joined boundaries, by requiring the functions to be continuous at that vertex; the term quasi-Kirchhoff is used when allowing for a relative phase change.
+A particular family of self-adjoint extensions preserving the topology of a Thick Quantum Graph, in the sense described previously, is what we call quasi-$\delta$ boundary conditions, which are a generalisation of the standard periodic boundary conditions (Kirchhoff vertex conditions in the case of Quantum Graphs).
+In the simplest case, i.e.\ a vertex connecting two edges, Kirchhoff boundary conditions consist on identifying the two joined boundaries, by requiring the functions to be continuous at that vertex and the conservation of the so-called \emph{flux of normal derivatives}.
+The term quasi-Kirchhoff is used when allowing for a relative phase-change.
 Quasi-$\delta$ is a further generalisation allowing the derivatives of the function to be discontinuous at the vertex.
 We will be more specific in the following.